DerwenAI/strwythura/README.md

 Then to integrate this library within an application:

-  1. Run `Ollama` and have already downloaded the Gemma3 LLM as described below.
-  2. Copy settings in `config.toml` into a custom configuration file.
+  1. Copy settings in `config.toml` into a custom configuration file.
-  3. Subclass `DomainContext` to extend it for the use case.
+  2. Subclass `DomainContext` to extend it for the use case.
-  4. Define semantics in `domain.ttl` for the domain context.
+  3. Define semantics in `domain.ttl` for the domain context.
+  4. Run entity resolutin on your structured data.
+  5. Run `Ollama` and have already downloaded the Gemma3 LLM as described below.
-  5. Instantiate new `DomainContext`, `Strwythura`, `VisHTML`, and `GraphRAG` objects or their subclassed extensions.
+  6. Instantiate new `DomainContext`, `Strwythura`, `VisHTML`, and `GraphRAG` objects or their subclassed extensions.
+  7. ...
+  8. Profit

-Follow the example patterns in `build.py` and `errag.py` respectively.
+Follow the patterns in the `build.py` and `errag.py` example scripts.

-If you're working with documents in a language other than English, well first that's absolutely fantastic.
-Next, you need to:
+If you're working with documents in a language other than English, well first that's absolutely fantastic, though next you need to:

   * Update model settings in the `config.toml` file.
   * Change the `spaCy` model downloaded here.